Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, a relatively low 11.3% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 240 trips per day across all routes, equating to approximately 120 weekly trips per individual stop.
+According to the 2021 Census, a relatively low 11.3% of Underdale residents work from home, which may be influenced by COVID-19 conditions.
+The service frequency across all routes averages 240 trips per day, equating to approximately 120 weekly trips per individual stop.

 Frequently Asked Questions - Transport